SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

    you need to mark your protocols with the ``@objc`` attribute if you want to specify optional requirements.

-   Note also that ``@objc`` protocols can be adopted only by classes, and not by structures or enumerations.
+   Note also that ``@objc`` protocols can be adopted only by classes that inherit from Objective-C classes or other ``@objc`` classes.
-   If you mark your protocol as ``@objc`` in order to specify optional requirements, you will only be able to apply that protocol to class types.
+   They can't be adopted by structures or enumerations.

 The following example defines an integer-counting class called ``Counter``, which uses an external data source to provide its increment amount.